History of Sweetpotatoes

 How to Choose

-There are hundreds of types of sweetpotatoes ranging from white and mild to deep red and super sweet.
+There are hundreds of types of sweetpotatoes ranging from white and mild to deep red and super sweet to purple with a warm nutty flavor profile.
 Many are grown in small quantities and can be found at local farmers markets.
 Lucky for you, North Carolina sweetpotatoes are available every month of the year.
 When selecting sweetpotatoes, it is important that they are firm to the touch and show no signs of decay.
 For even cooking, choose sweetpotatoes that are uniform in shape and size.

 The following are three popular sweetpotato varieties found in grocery stores nationwide.
 Depending on flavor and texture, certain sweetpotato varieties lend themselves better to certain recipes.